The 2 Types of Meditation: Passive and Active Meditation

 Meditation can be one of the greatest tools to help you gain insight into creative solutions and give you the space for relaxation as well as to energize you to achieve your goals, especially for leaders.
 The Max Meditation System™ is an excellent way to help you achieve sustained Alpha and Theta and even deeper brain states in meditation.

-To learn more about the brainwave states and latest neuroscience of meditation, stay tuned for Part 3 of this blog series.
+To learn more about the brainwave states and latest neuroscience of meditation, check out Part 3 of this blog series.